 - Support social events such as coffee mornings, fundraising events, Sunday teas and day trips out to places of interest such as the seaside and country hotels.

-- Make home visits to individual older people who are housebound or struggle to get out and about and become isolated.
+- Make home visits to individual older people who are housebound or struggle to get out and about.

 - Carry out odd jobs.
 Assisting our older members with practical tasks such as form filling, dog walking and collecting prescriptions.